 Regularly cleaning and washing surfaces that attract allergens, including furniture, carpet and bedding, will help reduce on dust, dust mites and pet dander in your house.

 This crucial filter keeps your residence cozy and air healthy.
 How often you should change your air filter depends on the style of filter you have.
 Flat filters should be changed every month, while pleated filters should be swapped every three months.
 If you don’t know if your filter should be replaced, take it out and tilt it to the light.
 Get a new one if you can’t see light through it.

 If someone in your home deals with allergies or asthma, we suggest installing a filter with a better MERV rating.
 The greater the number this is, the better your filter is at removing contaminants.

 Keep fresh air moving by opening windows whenever the temperature allows.
 We also recommend using exhaust fans in your bathroom and kitchen often to eliminate pollutants and bring in more fresh air.

 4. Call Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Finch Air Conditioning & Heating has a solution to help your family breathe more freely.
+From whole-home air purifiers, Finch Air Conditioning & Heating has a solution to help your family breathe more freely.
 We’ll help you find the best option during your free home comfort assessment.
 Contact us at 281-407-9478 to request yours right away!